-(1) Upcoming Pronouncement
+(l) New Accounting Pronouncement

-In September 2020, the FASB issued Accounting Standards Update ("ASU") 2020-07 (Topic 958), Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-The ASU requires nonprofit organizations to change their financial statement presentation and disclosure of contributed nonfinancial assets, or gifts-in-kind.
-Under the new standard's requirements, gifts-in-kind are to be presented as a separate line item, instead of remaining grouped among contributions of cash or other financial assets, on the statement of activities.
+In September 2020, the FASB issued Accounting Standards Update ("ASU") 2020-07, Not-for-Profit Entities (Topic 958), Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+The ASU requires not-for-profit organizations to change their financial statement presentation and disclosure of contributed nonfinancial assets, or gifts-in-kind.
+Under the new standard's requirements, gifts-in-kind are to be presented as a separate line item, instead of remaining grouped among contributions of cash or other financial assets, on the statement of activities and changes in net assets.
 The ASU requires the new standard to be applied retrospectively, with amendments taking effect for annual reporting periods beginning after June 15, 2021.
 The ASU does allow for early adoption.
-Management is currently evaluating the effect that this new guidance will have on its financial statements and related disclosures.
+Management has adopted ASU 2020-07 as of and for the year ended April 30, 2023.
+The amendment has been applied retrospectively to all periods presented, which had no effect on the financial statements.
+The adoption of ASU 2020-07 resulted in additional disclosures related to in-kind contributions.